aecaiati/Movie-App---Shiny/README.md

 To run, either download files in open in Rstudio or enter

-runGitHub( "<your repository name>", "<your user name>") into R studio or R-based cloud web application
+runGitHub( "your repository name", "your user name") into R studio or R-based cloud web application